Jasminek3/hangman/README.md

     word = random.choice(word_list)
     print(word)
 else:
     print("Oops!
-That is not a valid input.")
+That is not a valid input.")"""

 Above is the code i have used for completing this milestone.